subdiff/subdiff.github.io/about.md

 banner_image_alt: About me
 ---

-Hi, thank you for visiting my little pet project blog.
+Hi, thank you for visiting my small yet unbelievable ambitious blog project.

 My name is Roman Gilg.
 I'm from Germany and interested in many different things.
 Some of them I hope to put up on this blog.